 Dan Nichols is a singular talent in the world of Jewish music.
 He is one of the most dynamic, influential and beloved Jewish musicians in North America.
 Dan’s melodies have become an integral part of the spiritual and liturgical experience of countless individuals and Jewish communities.

 Dan is a product of the Jewish camping movement.
 He spent ten summers at the Goldman Union Camp in Zionsville, Indiana before receiving his degree in vocal performance at the University of North Carolina.
 In 1995, realizing the potential of music to make a meaningful connection with Jewish youth, Dan established the Jewish rock band Eighteen.
-Since that time, Dan and Eighteen have released eight full-length studio albums.
+Since that time, Dan and Eighteen have released eleven full-length studio albums.
 Each one has received critical acclaim and has been celebrated by Jewish adults and youth alike.

 Dan’s anthology includes a wide range of sounds and styles, from energetic Jewish rock anthems to moving interpretations of traditional Jewish liturgy.
 Jewish youth and adults from around the world draw inspiration from Dan’s music and its positive message of Jewish values, identity and pride.